samgonzalez27/script-weaver/docs/sprints/sprint-00/planning/spec.md

-# Specification
+# Deterministic Task Execution Tool — Specification

 ## Purpose

-This document defines the **functional and behavioral requirements** that must be true for the deterministic task execution tool to be considered correct.
+This specification defines the externally observable behavior required for the tool to be considered correct.

-Any implementation that satisfies this specification is valid.
-Any behavior not explicitly defined here is considered undefined.
+The tool executes user-defined tasks in a deterministic manner such that identical inputs always produce identical outputs and cached results may be safely replayed.

+This document defines *what must be true*, not how it is implemented.

 ---

-## Core Concept

-The system executes user-defined tasks in a controlled environment such that:

-**Identical inputs always produce identical observable results.**

-This includes task identity, execution behavior, outputs, and cached results.

----

 ## Task Definition Format

-Tasks are defined declaratively using either **YAML or JSON**.
+Tasks are defined declaratively using a structured configuration format (e.g., YAML or JSON).

+Each task definition MUST include the following fields:

+### Required Fields

+- **name**
+  - Logical identifier for the task.
+  - Used only for user reference.

+- **inputs**
+  - A list of file paths or glob patterns.
+  - All inputs are expanded prior to execution.
+  - Expansion MUST be deterministic and strictly sorted.

+- **run**
+  - A command string to execute.
+  - Interpreted exactly as provided.

-### Top-Level Structure
+### Optional Fields

-A task definition file contains a mapping of task names to task definitions.

-Example (illustrative only):

-    tasks:
-      build:
-        inputs:
-          - src/**
+- **env**
+  - A map of environment variables explicitly provided to the task.
+  - Only variables listed here are visible to the task.

-          - package.json
+- **outputs**
-        run: "command to execute"
-        env:
-          KEY: value
+  - A list of file paths or directories expected to be produced by the task.
+  - Only declared outputs are eligible for artifact capture and caching.

 ---

-## Required Task Fields

-### inputs (required)

-A list of file paths or glob patterns that define the complete input set for the task.

-Rules:
+## Deterministic Guarantees

+The tool MUST guarantee the following:

+1. **Input Determinism**
+   - Input files are read by content.
+   - Glob expansion is strictly sorted.
+   - File ordering is stable across runs and machines.

+2. **Environment Determinism**
+   - Only explicitly declared environment variables are visible.
+   - Tool versions and binaries are the user’s responsibility and MUST be pinned via:
+     - Inputs, or
+     - Explicit environment variables.
+   - No implicit tool discovery is permitted.

+3. **Execution Determinism**
+   - Tasks execute in an isolated, controlled environment.
+   - External network access is disabled unless explicitly allowed.

+4. **Output Determinism**
-- Paths are resolved relative to a fixed working directory.
+   - Outputs are normalized to remove nondeterministic data (e.g., timestamps).
-- Globs are expanded deterministically.
+   - File ordering and metadata are stable.
-- File contents, not timestamps or metadata, define input identity.

 ---

-### run (required)

-A command string representing the task’s execution logic.

-Rules:
+## Cache Key Definition

+Each task execution produces a **Task Hash**, which is computed from:

+- Sorted list of input file contents
+- Expanded and sorted input paths
-- The command string is treated as immutable input.
+- Task command (`run`)
-- Any change to the command string invalidates prior cache entries.
+- Explicit environment variables (`env`)
+- Declared outputs
+- Working directory identity

+Any change to these components MUST produce a different Task Hash.

 ---

-### env (optional)

-A map of environment variables explicitly provided to the task.

-Rules:
-- Only declared variables are visible during execution.
-- Undeclared environment variables must not influence execution.
-- Any change to declared variables invalidates prior cache entries.

----

-## Deterministic Guarantees (Hard Requirements)

-The system **must guarantee** the following:

-1. **Task Identity Determinism**
-   A task’s identity is a pure function of:
-   - Input file contents
-   - Task command
-   - Declared environment variables
-   - Referenced tool versions (if applicable)

-2. **Execution Isolation**
-   Tasks execute in an environment where:
-   - Undeclared environment variables are inaccessible
-   - External network access is disabled unless explicitly allowed
-   - Working directory and filesystem view are controlled

-3. **Output Stability**
-   All observable outputs are normalized to remove nondeterministic data, including:
-   - Timestamps
-   - Random ordering
-   - Unspecified locale or timezone effects

-4. **Repeatability**
-   Re-running a task with identical inputs must produce byte-for-byte identical results or replay cached results.

----

 ## Cache Behavior

-### Cache Key

-Each task execution is keyed by a **task hash**, computed from:
-- Sorted input file contents
-- Task command
+- If a Task Hash has been seen before:
+  - The task MUST NOT be re-executed.
+  - Cached results are replayed exactly.

+- Cached data includes:
+  - stdout
-- Declared environment variables
+  - stderr
-- Execution metadata required for determinism
+  - exit code
+  - artifacts defined by `outputs`

 ---

-### Cache Contents

-For each task hash, the cache stores:
-- Standard output
-- Standard error
-- Exit code
-- Generated artifacts
-- Normalized execution metadata

----

-### Cache Replay Rules

-- If a matching task hash exists, execution must be skipped.
-- Cached results must be returned exactly as stored.
-- Cache replay must be indistinguishable from live execution.

----

 ## Failure Behavior

-### Execution Failures

-If a task fails:
-- The failure result is cached.
+- Failed executions (non-zero exit code) are cacheable.
-- Replaying the task returns the same failure result.
+- Replaying a failed task MUST return:

----

-### Invalid Tasks

-If a task definition is malformed:
-- The task must not execute.
-- A deterministic error must be returned.

----

-### Partial Execution

-If execution is interrupted:
-- No cache entry may be written.
-- The task must be treated as never executed.

----

-## Out of Scope

-This specification explicitly does **not** define:
-- User interfaces
-- Distributed execution
+  - Identical stdout
-- Remote caching
+  - Identical stderr
-- Scheduling or orchestration semantics
+  - Identical exit code
+- Failed tasks MUST NOT partially update artifacts.